Responses to Common Questions About Injuries and Accidents in West Virginia

 Considering taking legal action after the negligence-related death of a loved one?
 If you're the executor of the victim's estate, attorney William “Ty” Nestor can review the details of your case and help you understand your legal rights and options for compensation.

-Call the Nestor Law Office now to schedule an appointment for a free, initial case consultation.
+Call the Nestor Law Office now at 304-699-1505 to schedule an appointment for a free, initial case consultation.
 Don't wait—the state's statute of limitations laws restrict how long you have to file your case.

 The time this takes depends on the nature of your injuries and how long it takes for you to recover.
 We want to make sure that you are taken care of and the treatment for your injuries will be determined by you and your physician.
 Once you have recovered from your injuries and have been released by your physician, your claim will be promptly submitted for proposed resolution.